 There is also prayer every hour and cedar-stick burning.
-At 2 pm, a ritual called Hyakumi Kuyo takes place, including a procession and an offering of tea and sweets for Ganzan Daishi.Organizers may cancel events, alter schedules, or change admission requirements without notice.
+At 1:45 p.m., a ritual called Hyakumi Kuyo takes place, including a procession and an offering of tea and sweets for Ganzan Daishi.Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.